StateLibraryVictoria/metadata-clean-up/README.md

 - replaces 1xx, 260/264, 6xx, 7xx, 8xx from parent record.
 - fixes indicators.
 - fixes 655 trailing punctuation on $2 gmgpc subject headings.
+- Generates a final merged MARC record in an output director with a MarcEdit validation report and MARC Text File (.mrk).
 Requests user input for output filename and creates a MarcEdit validation report in the same direcotry.